Zenlua/Overlayfs/README.md

 + [Update log](./module/log.md)

-+ Use magisk to flash the module
++ Use magisk to flash the module, can use any root manager not just magisk

 + This module allows to rw partitions present in the list